google-research/t5x/docs/models.md

 [T5 1.1](#t5-11-checkpoints)                | Improved T5, recommended for most research.
 English only.
 [T5](#t5-checkpoints)                       | The original T5 work for reproducibility.
 English only.
 [T5 1.1 LM-Adapted](#t5-11-lm-adapted-checkpoints)| Trained for 100k additional steps on the LM objective, per [prompt tuning paper](https://arxiv.org/abs/2104.08691).
-[MT5](#mt5-checkpoints)                     | Multilingual T5.
-Recommended for multiligual research.
-Note that at smaller scales (at least through XL), MT5 performance is lower than T5 on English tasks.
+[mT5](#mt5-checkpoints)                     | Multilingual T5.
+Recommended for multilingual research.
+Note that at smaller scales (at least through XL), mT5 performance is lower than T5 on English tasks.
+[ByT5](#byt5-checkpoints)                   | ByT5.
+A "token-free" model that uses UTF-8 bytes for input and output.
+Recommended for tasks involving word-internal phenomena such as spelling, pronunciation, or morphology.
 [LongT5](#longt5-checkpoints)               | TBD
 [MoE](#mixture-of-experts-moe-checkpoints)  | Useful for MoE experimentation.